 - Adhere your patch to the middle of the wrap so you can easily find it by feel.

-Wondering how to wear it?
 I experimented a bit before I asked the woman at our local baby gear shop to fit me properly.
-It was a relief to have a pro install Milo for me.
-Maybe this video will help you.
+The video below should help you out!